assamite/creamas/docs/source/overview.rst

 Agents can evaluate artifacts by extracting features from them.
 As features can have all kinds of outputs, they are paired with mappers.
 A mapper serves as a function from feature's outputs to the interval :math:`[-1, 1] \in \mathbb{R}`.
-Where features are though to be artifact domain depended, and shareable between agents, mappers represent individual agent's preferences over possible feature values.
+Features are artifact domain depended, and shareable between agents.
+Mappers represent individual agent's preferences over possible feature values.

 Rules combine a set of features, and their corresponding mappers, to a